 If you’re ever fortunate enough to be in a position to have two potential suitors vying for your attention, you’ll probably end up picking the wrong one for all the wrong reasons.
 If you’re anything like me, you’ll end up picking the one that is so wrong on so many levels that you’ll wonder if you’re destined to make such poor decisions for the rest of your life.

-Some might strive for such an opportunity, and they might bask in the accompanying attention that follows, I know I did.
-The difference between most people and me is that I did not do everything I could to make it last as long as possible.
-I tried to end it as quickly as possible.
+Some live their whole lives for such an opportunity, and they might bask in the accompanying attention that follows.
+I know I did for a while.
+The difference between most people and me is that I did not do everything I could to make this moment last as long as possible.
+I ended it.
 I was not accustomed to such a proverbial spotlight, and I found it stressful.
-I thought they would both realize that I was all that they thought I was, and I would end up oh for two.
+I thought I would walk into class the next day, and they would both realize that I was everything they thought I was, and I would end up oh for two.
 I wanted a girlfriend, and in my haste to put an end to this dilemma, I ended up pursuing easier road that was more of a guarantee.
-I ended up allowing something stupid, like wounded, puppy dog eyes to make the decision for me.
+I also ended up allowing something stupid, like wounded, puppy dog eyes to put the exclamation point on my decision.

 Rhonda was the other girl.
 She sat to my right in this college English class.
 She was the epitome of sophistication.
-I didn’t know her long, and our friendship never went beyond the superficial, but even in superficial conversations, she used words no guy I knew had ever heard.
-I figured either a woman of impeccable etiquette raised her, or she had attended some sort of charm school that had girls walk with books on their head to attain a statuesque posture.
+I didn’t know her long, and our friendship never went beyond the superficial, but even in our superficial conversations, she used words no guy I knew had ever heard.
+I figured either a woman of impeccable etiquette raised this young woman, or she had attended some sort of charm school that had girls walk with books on their head to attain a statuesque posture.
 I don’t know what became of Rhonda, but when I knew her, she appeared to be a woman on the rise.
-It was exciting just to sit next to her.
+The very idea that Rhonda would talk to someone like me was intoxicating and intimidating.

 Rhonda dressed as if she was interviewing for an office job every day.
 She knew how to apply makeup, and she wasn’t afraid to use it, a lot of it.
 Rhonda also learned to avoid looking a guy in the eyes when he told a story.
 It was as if she knew that most guys lose their place when she puts her eyes on them.

 “You ain’t ready,” a friend of mine, named Otis, said when I told him about Rhonda.
 When I informed Otis that I had an “in” with her that I was working on, and that I was excited about it.
 “You ain’t ready,” is what he said.
-When I said she was responding to me, and she was smiling at me when I would speak to her, and that she was saying things that suggested I might have a chance, he said it again.
-He repeated it so often, after everything I said, that by the time he was done, he had the group of men around us guffawing.
+When I told him we had lengthy, highbrow conversations about literature, and the arts, he said it again.
+When I told him that she gave me a smile when I spoke, and that she was saying things that suggested I might have a chance, he said it again.
+He repeated “You ain’t ready” so often, after everything I said, that by the time he was done, he had the group of men around us guffawing.

 The “in” that I had with Rhonda was that she was the older sister of a guy that was dating my ex-girlfriend, and I knew this because she had a very unusual surname.
 I can’t remember what it was exactly, but I remember thinking it was so German that it sounded similar to Braunschweiger.
 I carefully tailored my intro to this information with a suggestion that I wasn’t sure if she the guy’s sister, and I approached the matter with a, “With such an unusual last name, I thought it was possible that you might be related.
 I was sure, however, I knew the guy.
 I then followed that intro with strategically placed pauses and thoughts, and I wrapped it all up in a bow with a well-placed joke.
 It worked well as an intro, but as with all of my interactions with Rhonda, our conversation concluded with me thinking I had failed to tie it up with a closer that would knock her off her seat with laughter.